Skip to main content

 Do I need a visa to work in Netherlands from France?

 Highly Skilled Migrant visa (fast track).
 30% tax ruling for qualifying expats.
-For EU citizens: Free to work.
+If you hold an EU passport: Free to work.
 Register with municipality (BSN number) within 5 days..
-Typical processing time: 2-4 weeks (fast track).
-Always verify current requirements with the official Netherlands immigration authority.
+Expect processing to take 2-4 weeks (fast track).
+Double-check the current rules with the Netherlands immigration authority before you book anything.

-How does healthcare work in Netherlands for expats?
+How does healthcare work in Netherlands once you arrive?

 How much tax will I pay in Netherlands?

-What should I budget for relocation from France to Netherlands?
+What up-front money do I need to move from France to Netherlands?

-Plan for a rental deposit of 2 month(s) of rent plus 1 month(s) agency fee.
-Registration and administrative costs are around €0.
+Budget 2 month(s) of rent for the deposit, plus another 1 month(s) for the agency fee.
+Registration and paperwork usually come in around €0.
 Typically 1-2 months deposit.
 Agent fees often apply.
 Very competitive market in Amsterdam.